redpanda-data/connect/docs/outputs/README.md

 #### `fan_out`

-With the fan out pattern all outputs will be sent every message that passes through Benthos.
+With the fan out pattern all outputs will be sent every message that passes through Benthos in parallel.

 If an output applies back pressure it will block all subsequent messages, and if an output fails to send a message it will be retried continuously until completion or service shut down.

+#### `fan_out_sequential`

+Similar to the fan out pattern except outputs are written to sequentially, meaning an output is only written to once the preceding output has confirmed receipt of the same message.

 #### `round_robin`